 Among the musicians invited to participate was pianist Daniel Epstein.
 The following year Mr. Epstein and cellist Susan Salm of the Raphael Trio formed the core of the 1984 festival, which included seven chamber music concerts.

-The following year the group raised funds to purchase a Yamaha concert grand piano and also received a $2,000 grant from the Colorado Council in Arts and Humanities to help fund the growing festival.
+In 1985 the OPAG Board of Directors deemed it appropriate to purchase a concert grand piano for use in the annual “Music in Ouray” series.
+Funds were raised by selling “Keys” (88 keys) for $50 each and community organizations and individuals purchased those keys.
+Funds were raised and the Yamaha Concert Grand Piano was purchased and it is currently housed on the stage at the Wright Opera House.
+OPAG also received a $2,000 grant from the Colorado Council in Arts and Humanities to help fund the growing festival.
 OPAG received its IRS Letter of Determination as a 501(c) 3 organization in 1985.
 That same year, the group won a grant from the National Endowment for the Arts.

 OPAG’s flagship annual summer chamber music festival, christened “Music in Ouray,” continued to thrive with performers from New York and many chamber groups from the Southwest.
 “Music in Ouray” flourished until 2000 when attendance diminished and expenses for the 10-day, five-concert event with its multiple musicians caused a significant deficit in concert revenues.

 A new Board of Directors terminated the existing “Music in Ouray” the following year, 2001, and expanded the mission of the organization to include other genres of music and areas of performing arts, and to embrace the county’s youth.
 OPAG launched a huge fund-raising effort over the next five years to achieve these goals while gaining financial stability once again.